divineniiquaye/flight-routing/README.md

     /**
      * {@inheritdoc}
      */
-    public function matchRoutes(Router $router, ServerRequestInterface $request): ?RouteInterface {
+    public function match(RouteListInterface $routes, ServerRequestInterface $request): ?RouteInterface {
-        // ... compile the routes from $router->getRoutes() method and match using $request }
+        // ... compile the routes from $routes collection and match using $request }

 	/**